-Certain comparative information has been reclassified to conform to the current year presentation.
+Certain comparative information has been reclassified to conform with the financial statement presentation adopted in the current year.

 HEALTH AND WELFARE FUND HIGHLIGHTS AND COMMENTARY

 The Trustees of the Health and Welfare Fund have the objective of providing a plan of benefits to covered Members to help offset normal health care expenses.
 In addition, the Plan is designed to provide valuable benefits to help the Members and their families when there are major events such as death and disability.
 The Health and Welfare Plan provides life insurance, disability and health care benefits to active and disabled Members.
 The Plan provides life insurance, health and dental care benefits to retired Members.
 The Plan also provides health and dental benefits to the widows of active and retired Members.
 We believe the Plan contributes to the overall good health and well being of Plan Members and their families.